 - the blood alcohol limit is 0.03%.

-Penalties for traffic offences can be severe, including steep fines.
+Penalties for traffic offences can be severe, including steep fines and imprisonment.

 Road safety and driving